1. What is an Australian native bee?

 Q5.
 Do native bees sting?

-All the other native bees in Australia can sting.
-Most species are too small to deliver an effective sting and Australian native bees are not aggressive.
-However, if one of the larger native bees is picked up or trodden on, it is quite capable of stinging.
+All the other native bee species in Australia can sting.
+Most are too small to deliver an effective sting and Australian native bees are not aggressive.
+However, if one of the larger native bees is picked up or trodden on, it could be quite capable of stinging.

 Most stings are not as painful as those of a bull ant or paper wasp and last only a few minutes.
 However, a native bee can sting more than once and it is possible to be allergic to the sting of a native bee.
 So please treat native bees with respect.